 The approximately 1200 undergraduate majors in the Department of Psychology and Social Behavior begin their program of study with core courses in developmental, social, health, and abnormal psychology.
 Advanced courses cover specialized topics in these fields, as well as in environmental, clinical, and community psychology.
 A number of advanced courses delve into the psychological aspects of important societal issues and problems, such as child abuse, violence, divorce, work and family, and community health.
 Undergraduates also gain rigorous training in research methods and statistics.
-(See Degree Requirements for Psychology and Social Behavior Majors.)
+For additional information, see the degree requirements for majors in Psychology and Social Behavior.

 For a description of undergraduate courses, please visit the UCI Catalogue.